zw199502/starter-hugo-academic/content/post/RAL_navigation/index.md

 ---
 # title: Sampling Efficient Deep Reinforcement Learning for Dynamic Navigation with Raw Laser Scans
 title: An Autonomous Navigation System among Pedestrians with a Dreamer based Motion Planner
-subtitle:  in preparation for submission to IEEE Robotics and Automation Letters (RA-L), [Paper video](https://youtu.be/RVfYF8jYBsQ).
+subtitle:  submitted to IEEE Robotics and Automation Letters (RA-L), [Paper video](https://youtu.be/RVfYF8jYBsQ).

 # Summary for listings and search engines
-summary: in preparation for submission to IEEE Robotics and Automation Letters (RA-L).
+summary: IEEE Robotics and Automation Letters (RA-L), revise and resubmit.
 draft: false

 # Show this page in the Featured widget?